Chena’s is closed for the 2018 season.

 Modern Alaskan Cuisine

-Chena’s maintains both refined indoor and relaxed outdoor riverside seating in which attentive waitstaff strive to welcome you and cater to your needs.
+Chena’s maintains both refined indoor and relaxed outdoor riverside seating, in which attentive waitstaff welcome you and cater to your needs.
 Chena’s cellar also features a variety of handpicked wines from vineyards located around the world.
 Each wine has been painstakingly sampled and paired to complement individual items on the menu to further enhance your ultimate dining experience.

 If you want a hearty breakfast before exploring Fairbanks, embarking on a full day Alaskan Tour experience, or meeting business appointments, there is no need to look beyond the Miner’s Hall Breakfast room.